-All of the native woods commonly used in archery glue readily except osageorange, hickory, and the oily cedars (Port Orford white-cedar and Alaska yellow-cedar).
-Strong-glued joints of these species are hard to make unless the surfaces to be glued are sponged with a 10 percent solution of caustic soda, wiped, and dried before gluing.
+All of the native woods commonly used in archery glue readily except osage orange, hickory, and the oily cedars (Port Orford and Alaska cedars).
+Strong glued joints of these species are hard to make unless the surfaces to be glued are sponged with caustic soda, wiped, and dried before gluing.
 The caustic dissolves the extractives on the surface of the wood and thus improves the anchorage for the glue.